-In my fourth year course, Contemporary Topics in Media Studies, I have introduced a number of experiential learning evaluation models, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning:
+Since 2016, I have introduced a number of experiential learning evaluation models, particularly at the fourth year level, including peer assessment, peer-review publishing, event organizing, and technology-enhanced learning.

-My 2016-2017 cohort in Contemporary Topics were invited to submit their research papers to Mediapolis: Journal of Cities and Culture, which later formed the inaugural issue of their Student Voices column.
+My 2016-2017 cohort for Contemporary Topics in Media Studies were invited to submit their research papers on critical media infrastructure to Mediapolis: Journal of Cities and Culture, in the inaugural issue of their Student Voices column.